-The Sentinel 2100 series is a type of radio repeater.
-It receives alarm signals, converts them to voice message and transmits them on voice radio frequencies on two way (LMR) conventional or trunked radio systems.
+The Sentinel 2200 series is a type of radio repeater.
+It receives digital alarm signals, associates them to voice messages and transmits them on voice radio frequencies using two-way Land Mobile Radio (LMR) conventional or trunked radio systems.

 This complete user friendly signaling system is used for surveillance, security, emergency, industrial equipment monitoring or any other event that requires alarm or status monitoring.
-This unit comes with built-in electronic voice recorder/play back unit, remote wireless receiver, optional built-in interruptible invisible light beam sensor and two input jacks for hardwired switch sensors.
+This unit comes with built-in electronic voice recorder/play back unit, remote wireless receiver, optional built-in interruptible invisible light beam sensor and four jacks for hardwired switch sensors, control and power connections.
 The electronic voice recorder can send up to four different voice messages; one for each of three zone inputs, plus one for unit identification with each transmission.
 Four additional messages are permanently recorded to indicate other conditions.
-It is also available with optional tone signaling modes.
+Also available are optional tone signaling modes.

 The Sentinel can be used in existing radio systems and monitored with your currently used radio equipment.
 The range of the Sentinel is comparable to a four watt handie talkie with a similar rubber duck antenna.
+The range can be extended with the use of an external antenna.
 Used in repeater systems, it has considerable range.
 It is completely self-contained for portable use and operates over a large temperature range so it may be left outdoors.
 It is easy to set-up and conceal.
 It contains a large 7 ampere hour rechargeable battery for long field use.